zerodevapp/recovery-flow/README.md

 ```

 ## Usage

-Here is how you can use `useKernelAccountRecovery` hook in your React application:
+Here is how to use the `useKernelAccountRecovery` hook in your React application:

 ```jsx
 import React from 'react';